 “May I come in, sir?”
 Simren was panting.
 She was late.
 Again.

-He wouldn’t taunt her like the others did.
-Her perpetual habit of being late for class, never really made Dr. Charak, their lecturer, angry, but she knew that it disappointed him, and that was enough for her to die of guilt.
-Despite being late for each and every lecture, this kind, patient, and not to mention, disturbingly handsome man of 60(!) had always been very nice to her.
+She knew he wouldn’t taunt her like the others did.
+Her perpetual habit of being late for class, never really made Dr. Charak, their lecturer, angry, but she also knew that it disappointed him, and that was reason enough for her to die of guilt.
+Despite being late for each and every lecture, this kind, patient, and not to mention, disturbingly handsome man of 50(!) had always been very nice to her.

 Dr. Charak had acquired the image of a man with a kind heart but a slightly intimidating personality.

 “May I come in, sir?”
 He hadn’t heard her the first time.
 That was unusual.
-He had always been pretty instinctive, catching the slightest buzz or the ping of a text from the mobile phones of any one in the audience, and then politely asking them to switch it off.
+He was known to be a vigilant person, catching the slightest buzz or the ping of a text from the mobile phones of any one in the audience, and then politely asking them to switch it off.
 Something was different today, he was distracted.

 “Yes…yes you may.”